modern-influence-of-ancient-warriors

 Introduction

-Historical Roots of Bushido
+The Historical Foundations of Bushido

-The Core Virtues of Bushido
+The Core Virtues of Bushido and Their Enduring Meaning

 - Rectitude (Gi) — The ability to make moral decisions and act with justice, even when it is difficult or dangerous.
+This virtue demanded that a samurai choose the right path regardless of personal cost.

 - Benevolence (Jin) — Compassion and mercy toward others, including enemies, reflecting the Confucian ideal of human-heartedness.
+A samurai was expected to show kindness and protect the vulnerable.

 Bushido in Wartime Japan

-Post-War Rejection and Reinterpretation
+Post-War Rejection and Quiet Revival

 The Japan Self-Defense Forces and Modern Military Ethics